 UCSF AIDS Research Institute Strategic Support – Call for Proposals

 Constraints on available funding sources and increased competition for decreased research funding opportunities have had a tremendous impact on the productivity and viability of research careers at UCSF.
 In an effort to fill this gap, the AIDS Research Institute (ARI) provides funds to support UCSF investigators engaged in HIV/AIDS research.
-For its 2020 funding call, the ARI will provide a total of up to $20,000 in funding for the support of projects over one or two years.
+For its Winter/Spring 2021 funding call, the ARI will provide a total of up to $20,000 in funding for the support of projects over one year.
 Proposed projects may include, but are not limited to: Pilot research, secondary data analysis, and filling funding gaps in existing grants.

 Applicants for ARI Strategic Support funding must have the following:

 - A terminal degree or equivalent educational credit

 - A research focus on HIV/AIDS

 Submissions must include a cover letter, budget, and budget justification.
 The cover letter must provide justification for the funding request, and should outline the benefit to ARI stakeholders and UCSF, as well as the potential impact for advancing the field of HIV/AIDS research.
 The budget may not exceed $20,000, and subcontracts are not permitted.
 Because this is an internal UCSF grant, no indirect costs will be accepted.
 Carry-forward funding is not guaranteed and requires prior approval.
 For multi-year awards, if progress is not made during any given period, the ARI director retains the right to discontinue funding.